asahala/pmi-embeddings/README.md

 Word2vec compatible raw text word vectors.

 ### Parameters and usage
 Run the script from the commmand line ```python3 make_vectors.py corpusfile vectorfile [parameters]```.
-See this [document](https://docs.google.com/document/d/1TjVWqrhalCDjkOQf-JLk1jmC6N83MWGUIEVjbJpm9Es) for detailed information about the parameters.
+See [this document](https://docs.google.com/document/d/1TjVWqrhalCDjkOQf-JLk1jmC6N83MWGUIEVjbJpm9Es) for detailed information about the parameters and references.

 ### Performance
 On Intel i5-2400 3.10GHz using a corpus of 1M words and a window size of 3, takes ca. 35 seconds to make basic embeddings and 50 seconds to make CSW-embeddings.
 Although this is quite fast, it is good to keep in mind when using ```hypertune.py```.